 Healthy Tip #1 Feed your senior pet an appropriate diet

 The nutritional needs of dogs and cats change as they age.
-It's always best to discuss nutrition with your vet to make sure you are feeding your pet an appropriate diet.
+Senior pets can benefit from a diet that is specifically tailored to them.
+The choice in pet food can be overwhelming, to say the least, so it's always best to discuss nutrition with your vet to make sure you are feeding your pet an appropriate diet.
 According to the Association for Pet Obesity Prevention, almost 53% of dogs are overweight or obese.
 Our vets can give you the number of calories your pet should consume a day, so that it takes the guess work out of knowing how much to feed your pet.

 Healthy Tip #2 Make sure your pet gets regular exercise